Does Medicare Pay for Nursing Home Care?

 What part of Medicare covers long-term care for whatever the beneficiary might need?

-What types of care does Medicare cover?
+What types of care could Medicare cover?

 How does Medicare Part A contribute to nursing home care coverage?